 Plan.
 Choosing from validated enhancers from Aim 3, we will synthesize 100 validated enhancers with polymorphisms predicted to affect function between alleles.
-These will be transfected into engineered phNPC cells (see below) and assayed using an automated microfluidic culture system and associated integrated platform that we have developed for dynamic stimulation, cell manipulation, and time-lapse microscopy (Figure 5).
+These will be transfected into engineered phNPC cells (see below) and assayed using an automated microfluidic culture system and associated integrated platform that we have developed for dynamic stimulation, cell manipulation, and time-lapse microscopy (Fig 5).
 This system allows multi-mode cell culture (single cell, 2-D monolayer and in 3-D organoids) and dynamic stimulation across 1,500 individually addressable cell culture units for high-throughput quantitative studies on mammalian cells (Fig 5A).
 Each of the 1,500 culture chambers can be programmed to receive a different set of reagents (Fig 5B).
 Coupled with custom software for chip control and computational data processing, the system can perform programmed delivery of thousands of formulated fluids to any designate on-chip culture unit, while monitoring and analyzing corresponding cellular responses via live cell microscopy.
-We have thus far used this system to investigate dynamic signaling in the differentiation of Neural Stem Cells.
-Our experiments using primary embryonic Neuronal Stem Cells (NSCs) and neuronal organoids demonstrated that NSCs proliferation, differentiation and lineage programming can be efficiently assessed at the single-cell level via tracking the expression level of self-renewal (Hes5) and differentiation (Dcx) markers in response to dynamic growth factor inputs (Figure 5 C&D).
+We have thus far used this system to investigate dynamic signaling in the differentiation of Neural Stem Cells (NSCs).
+Our experiments using primary embryonic (NSCs) and neuronal organoids demonstrated that NSCs proliferation, differentiation and lineage programming can be efficiently assessed at the single cell level via tracking the expression level of self-renewal (Hes5) and differentiation (Dcx) markers in response to dynamic growth factor inputs (Fig 5 C&D).
 Using this microfluidics system, we will assess the functional differences between alleles for each enhancer tested in our GFP reporter constructs transfected into phNPC cells.
 This will give us an unprecedented opportunity to test the output of a large number of neuronal enhancers during development and differentiation.
-This also permits delivery of patterning molecules (e.g. wnt, shh, bmp, smad inhibitors, RA, to assess the relationship of these enhancers to signals involved in regionalization and maturation.
+This also permits delivery of patterning molecules (e.g. wnt, shh, bmp, smad inhibitors, and RA) to assess the relationships between these enhancers and the signals involved in regionalization and maturation.